 The salaryman in Japanese culture

-In Japanese culture the salaryman is often an object of ridicule or even contempt.
-He is seen as a mindless soldier with a bland personality, nonexistent outside his professional circle.
-This negative image particularly developed from the bursting of the housing bubble and the so-called "lost decade" of the 1990s, during which becoming a salaryman looked far less appealing to the younger generation, who began to question the system and look for alternative ways to live and work.
+In Japanese culture, a salaryman is often an object of ridicule or even contempt.
+He is seen as a mindless soldier with a bland personality and nonexistent outside his professional circle.
+This negative image particularly developed from economic recession, the bursting of the housing bubble, and the so-called "lost decade" of the 1990s, looked far less appealing to the younger generation aspiring for a more reasonable work/life balance.